asallem94/validity_take_home/README.md

 Thank you for giving me the oppurtunity to demonstrate my knowledge and skills.
 In the future, I hope to grow further with you.

+I look foward to you getting back to me to further discuss my code.